 Support Resources

-Support and resources are available to an individual no matter when or where an incident of sexual violence, discrimination or harassment took place, even if the accused individual is not affiliated with Columbus State.
-Support and resources also are available even if an individual chooses not to make a complaint or pursue an investigation through the College or criminal charges through a law enforcement agency.
-Many of these resources also are available to individuals accused of sexual violence, discrimination or harassment.
+Support and resources are available even if an individual chooses not to make a formal complaint or pursue an investigation through the College or criminal charges through a law enforcement agency.
+Many of these resources also are available to individuals accused of discrimination or sexual harassment.

-Columbus State Counseling Services offers currently enrolled students short-term counseling, consultation, education and resources for students who are experiencing emotional and psychological concerns that are interfering with their ability to maintain in school and balance other responsibilities.
-Free, personal counseling services are available by appointment for enrolled students.
+Offers short-term counseling, consultation, education and resources for students who are experiencing emotional and psychological concerns that are interfering with their ability to maintain in school and balance other responsibilities.

 Matrix Integrated Psychological Services, Employee Assistance Program (EAP)

-Matrix provides free, personal counseling services, legal and financial assistance, and wellness offerings for full-time and part-time employees.
+Provides free, personal counseling services, legal and financial assistance, and wellness offerings for full-time and part-time Columbus State employees.

-Please note that Matrix is not available to Columbus State adjunct faculty members, temporary employees and/or work study students.
+Please note that Matrix is not available to adjunct faculty members, temporary employees and/or work study students.

 Mount Carmel's Crime and Trauma Assistance Program (CTAP)

-CTAP offers evidence-based, trauma-specific services to children and adult victims, survivors and co-survivors of crime and trauma.
+Offers evidence-based, trauma-specific services to children and adult victims, survivors, and co-survivors of crime and trauma.
 Services are confidential and at no cost.

 Mental Health America of Ohio (Central Ohio)